bcgov/gis-pantry/recipes/s3_objectaccess/README.md

 ```

 NOTES:
-* currently there are no command line configs,
+* currently there are no command line configs
-* the script looks for env vars for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY,
+* the script looks for env vars for AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
-* there are script variables for endpoint URL, expiration (seconds) and bucket name with defaults)
+* there are script variables for endpoint URL, expiration (seconds) and bucket name (all with defaults)
 * This script returns a read only URL that provides access to a S3 object for a pre-determined amount of time (expiration)
 * example url: https://nrs.objectstore.gov.bc.ca/nrs-iit/test.txt?AWSAccessKeyId=nrs-iit-user&Signature=K0RNRj84b3IR8uYwdShwFcbbCmY%3D&Expires=1620086854 ..
 * this is a time based access key (3600s = 1 hr) expires Mon May 03 2021 17:07:34 GMT-0700 (Pacific Daylight Time)